syntax = "proto3";

 Vert.x gRPC Client

-This client provides a gRPC request/response oriented API as well as a the generated stub approach with a gRPC Channel
+This client provides a gRPC request/response oriented API as well as a generated stub approach with a gRPC Channel

 Using Vert.x gRPC Client